-Where the company is unable to determine the receipt date as that shown on the email/fax please indicate how many email contacts have been received in total, and if this is likely to be material e.g. what is the typical time taken to respond to emails?
+- Where the company is unable to determine the receipt date as that shown on the email/fax please indicate how many email contacts have been received in total, and if this is likely to be material e.g. what is the typical time taken to respond to emails? - Where the company does not report in line with the email/fax reporting requirements, this should be reflected in the confidence grade.
+The company should include in its commentary the reasons for the confidence grade awarded. - The company should also include any actions planned to report in line with the reporting requirements in future.

-The reporter should comment on the company policy for recording email/fax contacts.
+The reporter should comment on the company policy for recording email/fax contacts and implication of any weaknesses for overall DG6 reporting.